rShetty/awesome-podcasts/README.md

   * **Runtime**: 35 - 80 mins, regularly ~55 mins

 * [Test and Code](https://testandcode.com/)
-  * **Description**: Test and Code is a podcast that focuses on testing in particular and Python in general.
+  * **Description**: Test and Code is a podcast hosted by Brian Okken that focuses on testing in particular and Python in general.
   * **Frequency** : Various
   * **Runtime**: 15 - 60 mins, regularly ~30 mins